linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Multifactor Equity Risk Models and Their Applications.md

 Abstract: Multifactor equity risk models are classified as statistical models, macroeconomic models, and fundamental models.
 The most popular types of models used in practice are fundamental models.
 Many of the inputs used in a multifactor risk model are those used in traditional fundamental analysis.
 There are several commercially available fundamental multifactor risk models.
 There are asset management companies that develop proprietary models.
 Brokerage firms have developed models that they make available to institutional clients.

 Quantitative-oriented common stock portfolio managers typically employ a multifactor equity risk model in constructing and rebalancing a portfolio and then for evaluating performance.
 The most popular type of multifactor equity risk model used is a fundamental factor model.
 While some asset management firms develop their own model, most use commercially available models.
-In this entry we use one commer cially available model to illustrate the general features of fundamental models and how they are used to construct portfolios.
+In this entry we use one commercially available model to illustrate the general features of fundamental models and how they are used to construct portfolios.
 In our illustration, we will use an old version of a model developed by Barra (now MSCI Barra).
 Although that model has been updated, the discussion and illustrations provide the essential points for appreciating the value of using multifactor equity models.

 $$
-R_{f} = \text{ri sk -f re er at eo fr et ur n}
+R_{f} = \text{risk-free rate of return}
 $$

 $$
-\beta_{i, F j} = \text{se ns it iv it yo fs to ck} i \text{to ri sk fa ct or} j
+\beta_{i, F j} = \text{sensitivity of stock} i \text{to ri sk fa ct or} j
 $$

 $$
-R_{F j} = \text{ra te}
+R_{F j} = \text{rate}
 $$

 $$
-\begin{array}{c} e_{i} = \text{no nf ac to r (sp ec if ic)r et ur no ns ec ur it y} i \end{array}
+\begin{array}{c} e_{i} = \text{nonfactor (specific) return on security} i \end{array}
 $$

 The above function is referred to as a return generating function.